-First paper assignment
+Second paper assignment

-PHIL 20229: Paradoxes Due: Wednesday, March 7 (the Wednesday before spring break)
+PHIL 20229: Paradoxes Due: Monday, April 30

 Below is a description of your first paper assignment.
 As an alternative to doing this assignment, you may come up with your own topic, though you must get the written approval of me or your TA by email first.
 If you do this, the question that I or your TA approves should be on the first page of your essay.
 The papers should be about 5 pages in length, double-spaced and with reasonable margins and font.